ccoenraets/salesforce1-app-tutorial/create-compact-layout.md

 1. In the menu, tap **Expenses** under **Recent**

-1. Tap an expense in the list to see the details screen.
-Notice that the record highlight displays the four fields you selected in the compact layout.
+1. Tap an expense in the list to see the details.
+Notice that the Record Highlights section displays the four fields you selected in the compact layout.

+    > If you don't see the summary fields in the Records Highlights section, pull (swipe down and release) the view to refresh it.

     ![](images/record_highlight.png)